 But attackers have access to those technologies as well.

-Patterson said the initiative calls for the good guys to develop them faster.
+Patterson said the initiative calls for the good people to develop them faster.
 “The report recommends that we accelerate the development and deployment of quantum-resistant encryption in a trusted fashion in advance of these coming adversarial abilities,” he said.
 “Another example is the coming rollout of 5G communications, which offers the U.S. the ability to significantly improve our overall national communications security posture.”

 To which Fabian offers another dose of reality: “At the end of the day, a defender has to do 100,000—or more—things right.
 Attackers need one mistake.”